francis-IG/developer-portal/docs/integrate/acquiring/api.md

 ```

 ## Verification
-In order to create a [Verification](./reference.html#verification), first send a request with the body of the request set as an [Verification creatable](./reference.html#verification).
+In order to create a [Verification](./reference.html#verification), first send a request with the body of the request set as a [Verification creatable](./reference.html#verification).

 ``` {1}
 POST /verification